jon-harper/clockmaker-project/docs/wiring/single.md

 ### I2C

+I2C is a 3.3V digital signalling bus.
+Short cables and eliminating EMI are important to working with I2C.
+I2C is often used with embedded devices such as atmospheric monitoring sensors.

 | Name     | Pin #  | Color             |
 |:--------:|:------:|:-----------------:|
 | VIN      | 1      | R :red_circle: / B :blue_circle: |